Catherine Drake

-Undergraduate education: B.S. in Ecology and Evolutionary Biology; University of California, Irvine; 2010
+Undergraduate education: B.S. in Ecology and Evolutionary Biology from the University of California, Irvine in 2010

 Work experience before MLML:

-I’ve worked at Disneyland, the Summer Session office at UCI, Quest Diagnostics and most recently at Travelex Foreign Currency.
+I’ve worked at Disneyland, the Summer Session office at UCI, Nichols Institute of Quest Diagnostics and most recently at Travelex Foreign Currency.

 Q: Why did you decide to pursue marine science?